tinmarino/try/speech.md

 Trust is pillar of collaboration, fundamental element of operational eficiency.
 So try to show us your face!
 Don't worry, you won't loose it!

+You have the right to disobey, to do it your way, to think then exist!
-Take your place among the brave ones
+Take your place among the brave ones.
-It's time you stand, fight... discover... heal, love, win.
+~~It's time you stand, fight... discover... heal, love, win.~~

 You may know (in quotes) that the resolution of Alma is limited by the difraction of the synthetic aperture, the longer baseline.
 Do you believe in this quantum limit in the continus realm?